kubeshop/testkube/docs/docs/reference/helm-chart.md

 helm install --namespace namespace_name my-testkube kubeshop/testkube
 ```

-To uninstall the `testkube` chart if it was installed into default namespace:
+To uninstall the `testkube` chart if it was installed into the default namespace:

 ```sh
 helm delete my-testkube kubeshop/testkube